 Pancotto is a traditional dish of Italian peasant cuisine.
-Made with stale homemade bread, peeled tomatoes, garlic, yellow peppers, bay leaves, chopped parsley, celery, extra virgin olive oil, and salt, it is a simple yet very tasty first course.
-It is also called 'bread soup' and is popular in various Italian regions.
+Made with stale country-style bread, peeled tomatoes, garlic, yellow bell peppers, bay leaves, chopped parsley, celery, extra-virgin olive oil and salt, it is a simple but very tasty first course.
+It is also called 'bread soup' and is common in several Italian regions.

-In a pan, sauté the garlic with the oil, add the bay leaves, chopped celery, and peeled tomatoes, season with salt, and cook for fifteen minutes
+In a pan, sauté the garlic in the oil, add the bay leaves, the chopped celery and the peeled tomatoes, season with salt and cook for a quarter of an hour

-Remove the bay leaves and add the sliced peppers to the pan
+Remove the bay leaves and add the bell peppers cut into strips to the pan

 Finish cooking

-Cut the bread into slices, toast it, and soak it in a salad bowl
+Slice the bread, toast it and place it softened in a salad bowl

-Season it with the sauce and sprinkle with fresh chopped parsley
+Dress it with the sauce and sprinkle with freshly chopped parsley

 Pan